titumozammel/operational-silence-framework/README.md

 ## Vision

-**Reduce Operational Noise
-→ Recover Human Energy
-→ Expand Sustainable Execution Capacity
-→ Create Sustainable Business Value**
+Create organizations where Human Energy is protected, Operational Noise is systematically eliminated, and Sustainable Execution Capacity becomes a lasting competitive advantage.

 > **Design Systems That Stay Silent.
 Create Organizations That Execute.**